rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 done
 ```

-And after that we can check in Kiali that the traffic balanced with 25/75 (approx) to the v1 and v2:
+And after that we can check in Kiali that the traffic is balanced at approximately 25/75 between v1 and v2:

 [![](/images/istio3.png "Istio Blue Green Balancing")]({{site.url}}/images/istio3.png)

-So, now you can play with your weight and configure different behaviours to control the routing between your different versions of your same repository deployed.
+So, now you can play with your weights and configure different behaviors to control the routing between different versions of your application.

 Check out the part six of this blog series in [Canary deployments in Service Mesh](https://rcarrata.com/istio/canary-in-service-mesh/)